A Guide to Google Business Profile Management: Setup, Optimization, and Beyond

 Oneupweb Google My Business positive customer review

-Designate one or two people as your Google Business Profile reviews scouts.
+Designate one or two people as your Google Business Profile review scouts.
 They should monitor for new reviews and respond (politely and gracefully) to all of them, good and bad, within a couple of business days.
 They can also “thumbs up” reviews and flag any spam reviews.

 Google Business Profile SEO Tips